HowardWH/Dytt-Spider/README.md

 #### rules: web crawler's rules of  dytt(电影天堂)
 #### ualib: Random choice HTTP Headers's User-Agent
 #### main.py: The program is beginning!
-#### moviesspider.sql: Create MySQL Database's file,it contaion three tables,like movie_info,download_url and log.
+#### moviesspider.sql: Create MySQL Database's file,it contains three tables,like movie_info,download_url and log.
 ### I know my program is not prefect,but I will do it better.
 ## Very thanks you read!